and is it right for your business?

-To do this effectively, Google requires a reliable value for each conversion to be able to optimize effectively.
+Google requires a reliable value for each conversion to optimize effectively.
 This means you don’t have to structure your budget around potential conversions.

-For example, if you have a semi-large account and want to build click data as quickly as possible with limited concern for immediate return, Maximise Clicks could be the way to go.
-Or, if you are running a limited time only offer and simply want to push traffic to a select area of your site.
+For example, if you have a semi-large account and want to build click data as quickly as possible with limited concern for immediate return.
+Or if you are running a limited-time-only offer and want to push traffic to a select area of your site.

-In any event, when implementing this strategy make sure you have a comprehensive negative keyword list in place and are pro-actively managing your keyword match types.
+When implementing this strategy, ensure you have a comprehensive negative keyword list in place and proactively manage your keyword match types.

-At the Campaign and Bid levels, maximize clicks gives you the opportunity to cap the number of bids, giving you more control and autonomy at the same time.
+At the Campaign and Bid levels, maximizing clicks allows you to cap the number of bids, giving you more control and autonomy at the same time.

-…ecommerce businesses.
-Maximise Clicks is useful for attracting people’s attention to time-sensitive deals.
+Best for eCommerce businesses.
+Maximize Clicks is useful for attracting people’s attention to time-sensitive deals.

-Maximise Conversions automatically adjusts campaign bidding for one single goal.
-That goal is to get as many conversions as possible, however, it can, within your budget.
-Different to Target CPA bidding, Maximise Conversions is not concerned with your cost per acquisition and will simply spend your budget and try to acquire as many conversions a possible.
+Maximize Conversions automatically adjusts campaign bidding for one single goal.
+That goal is to get as many conversions as possible.
+However, it can, within your budget.
+Unlike Target CPA bidding, Maximise Conversions is not concerned with your cost per acquisition and will spend your budget trying to acquire as many conversions as possible.

 But prepare your wallet for a serious pounding.
 This automation is aggressive and will relentlessly pursue conversions come hell or high water.
 So if you need leads and hang the expense, this strategy is a good idea.

-To enable Maximise Conversions you must have conversion tracking in place.
-Fortunately, this strategy is set at the campaign level, so it won’t affect any parallel campaigns in terms of rinsing your budget.
+To enable Maximise Conversions, you must have conversion tracking in place.
+Fortunately, this strategy is set at the campaign level, so it won’t affect any parallel campaigns regarding rinsing your budget.

-…most cases, but suffers from similar issues to Target CPA bidding when reacting to seasonal fluctuations.
-During rush periods, you could see your bidding get extremely aggressive, so be mindful of this.
-Maximise Conversion strategy is most effective if you want to maximize conversions and your core KPI is conversion volume, not CPA.
+Best for most cases, but suffers from similar issues to Target CPA bidding when reacting to seasonal fluctuations.
+You could see your bidding get highly aggressive during rush periods, so be mindful of this.
+Maximize Conversion strategy is most effective if you want to maximize conversions and your core KPI is conversion volume, not CPA.

 Target Search Page Position

-This might be a good option for someone who is interested in branding and wants to remain in the top positions for a highly competitive keyword.
+This might be a good option for someone interested in branding and who wants to remain at the top for a highly competitive keyword.

-Google uses data from the last 7 days to determine the best CPC in order to achieve a top of page ad position.
-The system will also lower your bids in order to keep you in the top position.
+Google uses data from the last seven days to determine the best CPC to achieve a top-of-page ad position.
+The system will also lower your bids to keep you top.

-…scenarios in which specific keywords need to dominate the top positions.
+Best for scenarios in which specific keywords need to dominate the top positions.
 Again, this is an option for when money is no option and defending your position in the market is of vital importance.
-When using this strategy, you will likely have a number of highly specialized campaigns, each one focused on a specific keyword or set of keywords.
+When using this strategy, you will likely have a number of highly specialized campaigns, each focused on a specific keyword or set of keywords.

-If you have tight budgets or are being benchmarked on tight CPA goals, this strategy is not great for you.
+If you have tight budgets or benchmarked on tight CPA goals, this strategy is not great for you.

 Target Outranking Share